Hazard Insurance vs Homeowners Insurance: What's the Difference?

 Coverage F – Medical Payments Minor medical bills for guests injured on your property

-Lenders only require Coverage A (hazard insurance) because their sole concern is protecting the collateral — the structure of the home.
+Lenders only require Coverage A (hazard insurance) because their sole concern is protecting the collateral, which is the structure of the home.
 They don't have a financial stake in your furniture or your personal liability.
 That said, purchasing a full homeowners policy satisfies the lender's hazard insurance requirement and gives you comprehensive protection.
+If you want broader protection, learn more about the differences between HO-3 and HO-5 policies, or review the full range of HO-1 through HO-8 policy types.

 State Farm logo